Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

 The Seahawks had to go with another line configuration with Jamarco Jones playing right tackle in place of the injured Cedric Ogbuehi.

-Everyone seemed to struggle against a Giants defense that showed Seattle a lot of different looks allowing five sacks, though granted Wilson held the ball a long time on a few of them, as well.
+Everyone seemed to struggle against a Giants defense that showed Seattle a lot of different looks, allowing five sacks, though granted Wilson held the ball a long time on a few of them.

-On the first sack, Seattle seemed confused by a Giants stunt as Mike Iupati let Tae Crowder go right past him.

-Rookie right guard Damien Lewis was called for a hold on a third-down run in the third quarter and in the second quarter was called for being ineligibly downfield, though that didn’t really appear to be his fault as the Giants blew up the timing of a screen pass.
+Still, the Giants’ line got the better of the Seahawks as the game wore on — Seattle had just 27 yards rushing on nine attempts in the second half.

-Jones was assessed a penalty for illegal formation on the final play of the third quarter when he didn’t line up on the line of scrimmage.

-Jones then suffered a groin injury in the fourth quarter and was replaced by Chad Wheeler, who was elevated off the practice squad Saturday and was getting his first snaps since the 2018 season when he was with the Giants.
+Jones had his struggles, assessed a penalty for illegal formation on the final play of the third quarter when he didn’t line up on the line of scrimmage.
+He then suffered a groin injury in the fourth quarter and was replaced by Chad Wheeler, who was elevated off the practice squad Saturday and was getting his first snaps since the 2018 season when he was with the Giants.

 Grade: D